top of page

 Virtual work experience and opportunities

 Virtual work experience took off during lockdown and it's here to stay.
-It’s a broad term and can include any experience which provides young people with an insight into what it’s like to work in an industry or job role while at home.
-Most virtual work placements range from half a day to one week, but some may last longer depending on the nature of the work experience and the age of your child.
+It's a broad term covering any experience that gives young people an insight into a job or industry while at home.
+Most virtual placements range from half a day to one week, though some last longer depending on the nature of the work and the age of your child.

-For more information on virtual work experience, including details of companies offering them, check out our article on virtual work placements here.
+For more information on virtual work experience, including companies offering it, read our article on virtual work placements.

 Part-time work